Authority Plots Near Jewar Airport: A Buyer's Guide to YEIDA Approved Plots in 2026

 Sectors closer to the airport (22D, 27, 28) carry higher speculative pricing but also higher execution risk — infrastructure delivery timelines in early-stage sectors are harder to predict.
 Sectors 18 and 20 offer more visibility into what you are actually getting on possession.
 For a broader overview of all plots near Jewar Airport across both authority and private categories, the linked guide covers both.

-Authority Plots vs. Private Builder Plots: An Honest Comparison
+Authority Plots vs. Private Project Plots: Which Is Right for You?

 |---|---|---|